 Unrelenting anxiety/anger cause profound physical effects on your body.
 Another week I will present the data regarding mental health and life span.
 It is not a pretty picture.

 Your Unconscious Brain

 I am aware that no one intellectually wants to be sick or unhealthy.
 The solution lies in addressing pre-programmed behavioral patterns that are part of the unconscious brain.
-The unconscious brain is about one million times stronger than the conscious brain.
+The unconscious brain is much more powerful than the conscious brain.
 Your conscious brain energies manifesting as “good intentions” or “will power” have no chance of solving the problem.
 You must utilize strategies that stimulate your brain to rewire.
 You cannot “fix” yourself because your attention is still on you.
 Solving the Unsolvable

 The DOC project is a framework intended for you to organize your thinking in a manner to connect with your own body’s capacity to heal.
 Your unconscious brain will resist this process to the max.
 Just sit down with Stage 1 on this website and start the therapeutic writing as described in Step 2.
 Your brain will begin to change and you will be able to move forward.

 So my feeling is the mental health is the highest priority.
 Your body’s chemistry is optimized, you are able to enjoy your life with your family and friends, and your capacity and motivation to care for your health will be higher.